 Howard Waltzman focuses his practice on communications and technology law and privacy compliance.
-He represents some of the nation’s leading service providers, manufacturers and trade associations in regulatory, compliance and legislative matters, including with respect to privacy; cyber-security; and mobile services, application, and devices; as well as other complex public policy issues involving technology.
+He represents some of the nation’s leading service providers, manufacturers and trade associations in regulatory, compliance and legislative matters, including with respect to privacy; cyber-security; and mobile and internet services, applications, and devices; as well as other complex public policy issues involving technology.

 Prior to joining Mayer Brown in 2007, Howard served as Chief Telecommunications and Internet Counsel for the U.S. House Energy and Commerce Committee.
 Prior to working for the House Energy and Commerce Committee, he served as General Counsel for Senator Sam Brownback.